 Think Global, Act Local

-Global Studies, one of the youngest programmes in CUHK, celebrates its first anniversary this year, but it did not fail to catch the eye of Toby Wong when he applied for university two years ago.
+Global Studies, one of the youngest programmes in CUHK, celebrates its first anniversary in 2017, but it did not fail to catch the eye of Toby Wong when he applied for university three years ago.
 ‘It is a nascent programme but also the first of its kind in Hong Kong.
 It offers students the opportunity to develop a global mindset throughout four academic years.
 The idea fascinated me.’

 This is also the rationale behind the establishment of the programme, as Programme Director Prof. Anthony Fung said, ‘Our programme aims at nurturing future global leaders by cultivating global minds.
 It is designed to respond to the increasing mobility of talent and integration of national markets, to meet the rapidly rising demands of global leadership to negotiate international relations and geopolitics, to manage parochialism and its attendant symptoms such as supra-nationalism and terrorism, and to react to global environmental and health challenges, like pollution, HIV and SARS.’